awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 For information about other scenarios, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

-Because your DB instance needs to be available only to your Amazon EC2 instance, and not to the public internet, you create a VPC with both public and private subnets\.
+Your DB instance needs to be available only to your Amazon EC2 instance, and not to the public internet\.
+Thus, you create a VPC with both public and private subnets\.
 The Amazon EC2 instance is hosted in the public subnet, so that it can reach the public internet\.
 The DB instance is hosted in a private subnet\.
 The Amazon EC2 instance can connect to the DB instance because it's hosted within the same VPC\.
 However, the DB instance is not available to the public internet, providing greater security\.

 This tutorial configures an additional public and private subnet in a separate Availability Zone\.
 These subnets aren't used by the tutorial\.
 An RDS DB subnet group requires a subnet in at least two Availability Zones\.
 The additional subnet makes it easy to switch to a Multi\-AZ DB instance deployment in the future\.